santiment/sanbase2/docs/composable-api-plans-handover.md

 3. Add / remove / cancel works
 4. Metric **and query and signal** access = union of packages; monthly calls = sum; one shared bucket; data windows per the rule from task **A**
 5. **The BC golden fixture from §7.4 is green, and every hazard in §7.3 has a guard plus a test.** Existing FREE / BASIC / PRO / `CUSTOM_*` users observe zero change.
-6. **The §7.6 smoke matrix passes for `BUNDLE_API` across every entry point and both products**, and every site in §7.5 groups A and B has an explicit `:bundle` clause — none relying on a catch-all
+6. **The §7.6 smoke matrix passes for `BUNDLE` across every entry point and both products**, and every site in §7.5 groups A and B has an explicit `:bundle` clause — none relying on a catch-all
 7. Support can answer "what does this customer have access to?" from the admin UI without engineering help
 8. Tests cover entitlements, access, quota math, the multi-item guards, and the happy-path lifecycle